🏺 Maurya & Gupta Empires in UP

 Ashoka's Pillars and Edicts in UP

-Emperor Ashoka (269-232 BCE) left the most visible Maurya legacy in UP through his inscribed pillars and edicts.
-UP has the highest concentration of Ashokan pillars in India.
+Emperor Ashoka (269-232 BCE) left the most visible Maurya legacy in UP through inscribed pillars and Buddhist commemorative sites.
+UP is one of the most important states for studying Ashokan pillar traditions.

 | Pillar Location | District | Special Feature |